Toasty Warm Floors

 Be sure to get the state-of-the-art recirculating pumps that use about 5 watts of power.
 Popular pumps used by many installers gobble up 70 watts of power.
 These low-wattage pumps are super smart and will save you lots on your electric bill.

 Be sure to purchase a modulating combi boiler that only creates enough heat to fill the demand at that moment in time.
+CLICK or TAP HERE to see the combi boiler I installed in my daughter's new house.
 Old boilers would be either on full blast or off.
 I have a new modulating boiler here in my home and my propane usage dropped significantly this winter.